kata-ai/development-standard/general/languages/typescript.md

 ## Overview

+At Kata.ai, we use [TypeScript](https://www.typescriptlang.org/) across our entire JavaScript stack.
+TypeScript combines the familiarity of JavaScript with the power of static typing.

+In general, using static typing in your JavaScript code [can help prevent about 15%](https://blog.acolyer.org/2017/09/19/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript/) of the bugs that end up in committed code.
+Not only static typing, TypeScript also provides various productivity enhancements like advanced statement completion, as well as smart code refactoring.

-This is a living document outlining the styleguide for TypeScript codes within Kata.ai.
+This document outlines the general styleguide for TypeScript projects within Kata.ai.
 Our styleguide is mostly derived from the [Airbnb JavaScript styleguide](https://github.com/airbnb/javascript), with changes made to accomodate TypeScript projects.

 You can use our unified ESLint + Prettier config to enforce these styleguides on your project.
-See [Tooling](./tooling.md) for more information.
+See [Tooling](../../frontend/docs/tooling.md#readme) for more information.

 ## Table of Contents